 So they won’t either.

-If you go in too low then it will be much harder to raise your rates later.
+If you go in too low, it will be much harder to raise your rates later.

 It’s also worth knowing that the previous average UK hourly rate of £25 an hour was set after the last recession because the cheaper VAs couldn’t afford to stay in business.